How to Test for Mold in House

-This is a very important question that every homeowner should ask themselves at least once a year.
+This is a very important question that every homeowner should ask themselves at least once a year: how to know if there is mold in your home.
 Mold is a fungus that likes to eat porous, moist materials.
 It’s supposed to break down things like fallen trees, but it can’t tell the difference between your house and an old tree trunk.
-While most of the time, you wouldn’t fret about a little wildlife in your home, it is bad news for both the structural integrity of your house and the long-term health of your family.
-Today, we’re exploring what mold is, how to identify its growth, and how to test for mold in your home.

 WHERE DOES MOLD COME FROM?